 Planning a trip to Oahu??
-Check out these Fun Things to See & Do on Oahu, shared by your frugal friends right here and on The Frugal Girls Facebook page…
+Check out these Oahu Things to Do, shared by your frugal friends right here and on The Frugal Girls Facebook page.

 Leslie said: “Rent a car and just get lost!
 Best way to view the island… and the North Shore.”

 Casey said: “For those of us who like to save a few bucks when traveling there is the “Go Oahu” card.
 It’ll get you into the Polynesian Cultural Center twice, an island tour, snorkeling at one of the famous reefs, a day’s pass for the island trolly system, a day at a water park, hiking to Diamond Head, as well as a BIG coupon book.
 Definitely a must if it’s your first time to the island and you want to experience all you can.
 Also, I would suggest trying to find Matsumoto Shave Ice.
 The very first shaved ice was made there and I swear you have never tasted such a good snow cone in your life.
 Get there early though.
 Their line is usually about an hour long but the wait is definitely worth it.”